Home buyers will find the VA Home Loan FAQs below helpful. Please contact us below if you have a question we can help with.

 I keep reading about a $36,000 entitlement, what is this?
 D. Farrell – Nashville, TN

 Your VA loan entitlement is the amount that the VA will guarantee for your loan to the lender. $36,000 is the maximum entitlement and with this entitlement, the VA will guarantee a mortgage up to the county loan limit, which is $484,350 in most locations, some counties higher.
 Special VA Jumbo loan options are also available for high-cost locations.

 Should I find a house first before getting pre-approved for my VA loan?
 K. Clay – Tampa, FL

 Actually the opposite.
-You want to insure you are prequalified for your VA mortgage before writing an offer on a home.
+You want to ensure you are prequalified for your VA mortgage before writing an offer on a home.
 In addition, most sellers and realtors will require a letter of pre-approval before you offer will be considered.
-Having your VA loan pre-approval in advance will also let you know how much purchasing power you have, estimate terms and monthly payment as well.
-It’s a good idea to get your VA loan pre-approval completed weeks before you actually start looking at homes.
+Having your loan pre-approval in advance will also let you know how much purchasing power you have, estimate terms and monthly payment as well.
+It’s a good idea to get your loan pre-approval completed weeks before you actually start looking at homes.
 Doing so gives you plenty of time to settle any credit disputes found on your report that could stall the process.
 The sooner you catch any potential issues like this, the easier the process will be once you find a home.

 My bank was trying to get me to do an FHA loan, but I think the VA loan is a better option?
 S. Marion – Memphis, TN

 We hear this often and it’s pretty common since the VA mortgage is more of a specialty loan.
 Many banks and lenders (even VA approved) are not very knowledgeable about the program.
 Therefore, they will tend to offer loan programs they are more comfortable with, like FHA mortgages for example.
 The only issue is that program may not be the best option for you.
 Another example of this is the USDA home loan, another specialty government mortgage program.